cloudflare/cloudflare-docs/content/terraform/additional-configurations/rate-limiting-rules.md

 For more information on rate limiting rules, refer to [Rate limiting rules](/waf/rate-limiting-rules/) in the Cloudflare WAF documentation.

 {{<Aside type="note">}}
-For guidance on configuring the previous version of rate limiting rules in Terraform, refer to the [`cloudflare_rate_limit` resource](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/rate_limit) in the Terraform documentation.
+For more information on configuring the previous version of rate limiting rules in Terraform, refer to the [`cloudflare_rate_limit` resource](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/rate_limit) in the Terraform documentation.
 {{</Aside>}}

 ## Create a rate limiting rule